 - salt and pepper to taste

-- Heat the oil in a large sauce pan over medium-high heat add the sausage and cook until cooked, about 7-10 minutes, breaking it up as you go and set it aside.
+- Heat the oil in a large saucepan over medium-high heat, add the sausage, and cook until cooked, about 8-10 minutes, breaking it up as you go and set it aside.

-- Add the bacon to the same pan and cook until the fat renders, about 7-10 minutes and set it aside reserving 1 tablespoon of grease in the pan.
+- Add the bacon to the pan and cook until cooked, about 8-10 minutes, and set it aside, reserving 1 tablespoon of grease in the pan.

-- Add the onion, carrot and celery and saute until tender, about 10-15 minutes.
+- Add the onion, carrot and celery and cook until tender, about 8-10 minutes.

 - Puree half of the beans in a food processor with some of the chicken stock.

-- Add the chicken stock, sausage, bacon, beans, pureed beans, cabbage, oregano and bay leaf and bring to a boil, reduce the heat and simmer until the cabbage is tender, about 10-15 minutes.
+- Add the chicken stock, sausage, bacon, beans, pureed beans, cabbage, and oregano, and bring to a boil, reduce the heat and simmer until the cabbage is tender, about 10-15 minutes.